SlimeVR/SlimeVR-Docs-Site/src/glove-for-slime/index.md

   https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
   ```
 - Go to **Tools > Board > Boards Manager**.
-- Search for "esp32" and install the latest version by Espressif Systems.
+- Search for "esp32" and install the latest version by "esp32 by Espressif Systems".

 #### 3. Install Required Libraries

 - In Arduino IDE, go to **Sketch > Include Library > Manage Libraries...**
 - Search for and install:
-  - `WiFi`
-  - `WiFiUdp`
+  - `WiFi by Arduino`
-  - Any other libraries required by the firmware (e.g., `ByteBuffer.h` if not included in the repo).

 #### 4. Install USB drivers (Windows only)